nyameaama/NEO-Rocket-Flight-Computer/src/NEO/Flight Control/README.md

 ## Thrust Vector Control

-* The Thrust Vector Control module uses two servos in order to gimble the nozzle to change rocket direction during flight
+* The Thrust Vector Control module uses two servos in order to gimble the nozzle to change rocket direction during flight [IN PROGRESS]

 ## -----------------------------------------------------------------------------------------------------------------------
 ## EXPERIMENTAL